RazorFlow/docs/src/content/js/guide/components/table/table_add_data.md

 }
 </meta>

-You can add a table component to the dashboard by creating an intance of the {{ linkApi("TableComponent", "") }} class in your dashboard code.
+You can add a table component to the dashboard by creating an intance of the {{ linkApi("js", "TableComponent", "") }} class in your dashboard code.

 ~~~
 var table = new TableComponent ();